From alternative health treatments to beachfront breakfasts, Byron Bay specialises in relaxation.

 Take a yoga class

 Byron Bay has a yoga experience for everyone.
-Escape Haven offers multi-day women-only yoga and surf retreats, and the Byron Yoga Centre offers a range of yoga, health and wellness retreats.
-But if you'd prefer to simply take a class, there are plenty of options.
+The Byron Yoga Centre offers a range of yoga, health and wellness retreats, but if you'd prefer to simply take a class, there are plenty of options.
 There are women's yoga classes, including prenatal yoga and yoga for new mums.
 There are yogalates classes that combine yoga and Pilates.
-And there are surf/flow classes that focus on keeping your surfing muscles in shape.
 Byron Yoga Centre and Byron Yoga Lounge offer more traditional yoga classes.
 And in case you were wondering, there are also beachside yoga classes at the Byron Bay Surf Club, where you can practise to the sound of the waves.

 Have a cold beer overlooking the ocean